PHP Security & Best Practices (Security & Performance)

 10: Use Recommended Security Headers

-In addition to mentioned practice,s it is considerable to use HTTP security headers to prevent common attacks.
-Following headers in place can prevent common attacks:
+In addition to the mentioned practice, it is advisable to use HTTP security headers to prevent common attacks.
+The following headers in place can prevent common attacks:

 header("Content-Security-Policy: default-src 'self';");